Thailand arrests suspected trafficker, ministers to meet on boat crisis

 Thailand ordered a clean-up of suspected traffickers' camps earlier this month after 33 bodies, believed to be of migrants from Myanmar and Bangladesh, were found in shallow graves near the Malaysian border.

-Bangkok is under international pressure to show progress after the United States last year downgraded Thailand and Malaysia to its list of the worst centres of human trafficking.
+Bangkok is under international pressure to show progress after the United States last year downgraded Thailand and Malaysia to its list of the worst centers of human trafficking.

 Police have arrested 30 people over the past two weeks suspected of links to human trafficking networks, said Thai Deputy National Police Chief Lieutenant General Jaktip Chaijinda.
 Thirty-five others are still on the run.